mentalsmash/uno/README.md

    sudo uno service remove -r /opt/uvn
    ```

+   You can use one of the available [cloud storage plugins](#cloud-storage-plugins) to
+   share packages with your users.

 6. Configure port forwarding to the agents of every public cell.

    UVN agents use the following UDP ports: